single-cell-data/TileDB-SOMA-Test-Data/README.md

 5. Add a description of the new data to this README in the "Available data" section.
 Include the full URL to access the data (for example "https://github.com/single-cell-data/TileDB-SOMA-Test-Data/releases/download/Visium-v2.0.0-Dataset/spatial.tar.gz")

-Note: Data is being added to releases instead of directly to get because we do not need the version-control functionality of Git for the test data, and GitHub has a larger file-size limit for release-artifact files than it does for files committed to source control within the repository.```
+Note: We are adding data directly to releases because we do not need the version-control functionality of Git for the test data, and GitHub has a larger file-size limit for release-artifact files than it does for files committed to source control within the repository.

-## Access raw datasets
+## Access datasets

 ### General Access

-The data can be downloaded navigating to the release or using `wget` or `curl` to access the data from the URL listed in this `README.md`.
+The data can be downloaded by navigating to the release on GitHub or using `wget` or `curl` to access the data from the URL listed in this `README.md`.

 ### Add data to TileDB-SOMA

-If a new dataset is needed for testing or examples in the TileDB-SOMA repository you will need to update the `scripts/prepare-test-data.sh`.
-Instructions on adding new data will be added to `test/README.md`.
+After you add a new dataset to this repository, you should add a sibling PR to access the data from TileDB-SOMA.
+More information about how to do this will be added to the `test/README.md` markdown file in the near future.